QuantEcon/lecture-python-intro/lectures/french_rev.md

 plt.tight_layout()
 plt.show()

-# Save the figure as a PDF
-#plt.savefig('frfinfig2.pdf', dpi=600)
 ```

-Figures  {numref}`fig2` and  {numref}`fr_fig3` summarize British and French government   fiscal policies  during the century before the start the French Revolution in 1789.
+Figures  {numref}`fr_fig2` and  {numref}`fr_fig3` summarize British and French government   fiscal policies  during the century before the start the French Revolution in 1789.

 Progressive forces in France before 1789 thought admired how  Britain had financed its government expenditures and advocated reforms in French institutions designed to make them more like Britain's.

-Figure  {numref}`fig2` shows government expenditures and how it was distributed among expenditures for
+Figure  {numref}`fr_fig2` shows government expenditures and how it was distributed among expenditures for

    * civil (non military) activities
    * debt service, i.e., interest payments
    * military expenditures (the yellow line minus the red line)

-Figure  {numref}`fig2` also plots total government revenues from tax collections (the purple circled line)
+Figure  {numref}`fr_fig2` also plots total government revenues from tax collections (the purple circled line)

 Notice the surges in total government expenditures associated with surges in military expenditures
 in these four wars